Rudrajit033Behera/nautilus-extensions/README.md

 - **Open in Terminator**: Adds a context menu option to open the selected folder in a Terminator terminal
 - **Open in VS Code**: Adds a context menu option to open the selected folder in Visual Studio Code
+- **Open in Kiro**: Adds a context menu option to open the selected folder in Kiro

 ## Requirements